Suvanlly/betright-racing/README.md

 Only being able to show the upcoming racing details is not attractive enough, so I choose styled-component to styling the component because it is more in line with React component-based development.
 And I also create subtitle for users to easily find out the category they selected when they view the upcoming racing.

-In addition, Eslint configuration is necessary to handle code format and can help with presenting maintainable and readable code.

 Finally, in terms of testing, react-testing-library was a good choice since it is a default dependency of create-reate-app which can be used without the third party tool.

 ## Testing